rsksmart/RSKIPs/IPs/RSKIP-precompiled-bto-utils.md

 ### extractPublicKeyFromExtendedPublicKey

-The method `extractPublicKeyFromExtendedPublicKey(string xpub) returns (byte[])` takes as input an extended public key encoded in base58Check (as described in ref #4) and returns a byte array corresponding to the compressed public key of the given extended public key.
+The method `extractPublicKeyFromExtendedPublicKey(string xpub) returns (bytes)` takes as input an extended public key encoded in base58Check (as described in ref #4) and returns a byte array corresponding to the compressed public key of the given extended public key.

 #### Sample usage